1.1 Constitution of the Faculty of the University of Delaware

 - For the purpose of determining representation on the University of Delaware Faculty Senate (hereinafter called the Senate), the relevant members shall be the full-time members of the Unit whose primary or secondary appointments are listed as faculty or professionals who have been granted active voting status by the Unit.
 Any questions involving the assignment of a voting faculty member to a Unit shall be resolved by the Senate (or a Committee that it designates).
 (Rev. Fac.
 Sen., 9/15/97)

-- The Senate shall consist of the President of the University; the Provost; the Vice President for Research, Scholarship, and Innovation; the Vice President for Student Life; the Deans of the Colleges; the elected Senate officers; the elected faculty senators of the Units; the elected President of the University of Delaware Chapter of the American Association of University Professors; (Rev May 2019) two elected professional librarians; and four elected student senators (two graduate students and two undergraduate students) of the University.
+- The Senate shall consist of the elected Senate officers; the elected faculty senators of the Units; the elected President of the University of Delaware Chapter of the American Association of University Professors; (Rev May 2019) the President of the University; the Provost; the Deans of the Colleges or Schools in which faculty have primary appointments; other Senators appointed by the President and Provost from the University's Administration who hold faculty status; the Vice President for Student Life; two elected professional librarians; and four elected student senators (two graduate students and two undergraduate students) of the University.
 Each member of the Senate (hereinafter called a senator) shall have the right to vote.
 In no case shall the number of non-elected senators exceed twelve.
 For each upcoming academic year, the Senate office must be notified by August 15 as to the names/positions of those chosen by the President and/or the Provost for that academic year.
 (Rev May 2019)

 (Rev. of titles, 11/15/93; rev. Fac.
 Sen. 2/10/97; 9/15/97) (Rev 11/18)